ANJx24/Stopwatch/README.md

 # ⏱️ Stopwatch

-A modern stopwatch web application built with HTML, CSS, and JavaScript.
+A modern stopwatch web application built with HTML, CSS, and JavaScript..

 ## 🚀 Live Demo